“Liliesleaf Museum . . . straight out of a John le Carre novel!”

-With a new safe house being difficult to find, it was decided to hold a final meeting at Lil's Place (the name used by those involved!) on Thursday 11th July 1963.
+A new safe house had been difficult to find, but it was decided to hold a final meeting at Lil’s Place (the name used by those involved!) on Thursday 11th July 1963.

 They surrounded the buildings and arrested Rusty Bernstein, Denis Goldberg, Arthur Goldreich, Bob Hepple, Ahmed Kathrada, Govan Mbeki, Raymond Mhlaba and the ANC leader of the time, Walter Sisulu.

 Countless documents and papers, including the ‘Plan of Action for Operation Mayibuye’ – the MK plan for guerrilla warfare in South Africa, were confiscated.

 These formed the bulk of the prosecution’s case at the upcoming Rivonia trial.

 In his book, “Long Walk to Freedom”, Mandela says: “In one fell swoop, the police had captured the entire high command of Umkhonto we Sizwe.”
 A number of other arrests followed.